laravel/docs/passport.md

         ],
     ]);

-<a name="specifying-the-user-provider"></a>
+<a name="customizing-the-user-provider"></a>
-### Specifying The User Provider
+### Customizing The User Provider

-If your app uses more than one User Provider you may want to specify which one should be used.
-To do this you can use the `--provider` option when creating a new OAuth Client via `artisan passport:client --password`.
-The provider should match a valid provider defined in your `config/auth.php`.
-You can then [protect your route via middleware](#via-middleware) to ensure that only users from the guard's provider are authorized.
+If your application uses more than one authentication user provider, you may specify which user provider the password grant client uses.
+You may accomplish this by providing a `--provider` option when creating the client via the `artisan passport:client --password` command.
+The given provider name should match a valid provider defined in your `config/auth.php` configuration file.
+You can then [protect your route using middleware](#via-middleware) to ensure that only users from the guard's specified provider are authorized.

 <a name="customizing-the-username-field"></a>
 ### Customizing The Username Field